web-auth/webauthn-framework/README.md

 Webauthn defines an API enabling the creation and use of strong, attested, scoped, public key-based credentials by web applications, for the purpose of strongly authenticating users.

-This framework contains PHP libraries and Symfony bundle to allow developpers to integrate that authentication mechanism into their web applications.
+This framework contains PHP libraries and Symfony bundle to allow developers to integrate that authentication mechanism into their web applications.

 # Supported features